alec-horwitz/AstrologyBrawl-Back/README.md

 Navigate to the root directory and run the command "touch .env".

-Next you need to add a single line to the .env file (using any method you like).
+Next you need to add a single line to the newly created .env file (using any method you like).
 It should be the declaration of the JWT_PASSWORD variable.
 This variable is used to help generate hard to spoof tokens for user authentication.
 This JWT_PASSWORD variable declaration should be written in the following manner:

 JWT_PASSWORD = "ANY_LONG_STRING_OF_RANDOM_CHARACTERS"